 Products and services offered through Bell Insurance are: Not FDIC Insured | No Bank Guarantee | May Lose Value | Not A Deposit | Not Insured by Any Federal Government Agency

 5. How Do I Get the Best Mortgage Rate?

 With so many factors determining a mortgage interest rate, it can be confusing to understand whether you’re getting the best possible rate.
 No matter what current interest rates look like, make sure you do your homework before sealing the deal.

-2. It’s also important to ask about an origination fee – that’s the fee a lender can charge to process the loan.
-Bell Bank Mortgage’s no origination fee program can save qualified home buyers thousands because they’ll need less cash to close.
-(Keep reading to learn how to save for closing costs.)
+That’s the fee a lender can charge to process the loan.
+Bell Bank Mortgage’s no origination fee program – available on most home loans – can save qualified homebuyers thousands because they’ll need less in closing costs.